-Schizophrenia is a chronic, severe, disabling brain disorder.
-It interferes with the way a person interprets reality.
-People with schizophrenia may:
+Schizophrenia is a lasting mental health disorder.
+It causes problems with the way a person thinks, feels, and acts.

 |Regions of the Brain|